 Bloomsdale Spinach: One of the most glorious greens of cool weather with succulent, slightly savoyed, dark leaves that have mesmerized across cultures and generations - from a French queen to Popeye the Sailor to modern day nutritionists.
 Sow: Direct sow Bloomsdale Spinach anytime soil can be worked in the cooler months, from about 6 weeks before first fall frost until the date of your last spring frost.
 Grow: Harvest promptly, especially in late spring, when it tends to bolt under heat pressure.
 Fall crops yield until deep winter; with a cold frame, you can be eating spinach all winter long.

-Sow Outdoors Early Set Seeds: Don’t know how to choose?
-Then grow your spring garden with our seed set, which includes our favorite hardy crops: Tall Telephone Pea, Wild Arugula, Bloomsdale Spinach, Evergreen Scallion, Easter Egg Radish, Early Wonder Tall Top Beet.
+Sow Outdoors Early: Don’t know how to choose?
+Then grow your spring garden with these six hardy favorites: Tall Telephone Pea, Wild Arugula, Bloomsdale Spinach, Evergreen Scallion, Easter Egg Radish, Early Wonder Tall Top Beet.

 Starting Indoors: Spring Hardy Varieties

 Get a head start with varieties that can be transplanted outdoors well before your last frost.
 Crops in this category are hardy enough to tolerate the unpredictable weather of early spring, but for earliest harvests, they can be sown indoors in winter, then moved into the garden once the spring soil is workable.